BaM-Robotics/2025-2026Log/README.md

 - finishing intake
 - test drove robot, need to fix drivetrain as it fell apart
 - disaster struck! code got messed up by arushi.
 Nikka to the rescue.  nikka fixxed it.
 HOOORAY!!!!!!!

+## 8/29/25 Last day of preseason !!
+- Fixed drivetrain
+- minor tweaks to driver code
+- Arushi added support for secondary controller and moved over tempHUD to it
+- switched around intake method from two rollers to a roller tray